 Please note that appeals can be complicated.
 They often involve lengthy research into past criminal cases; and usually require extensive analyses on both factual and legal issues.
 For these reasons, and many others, it is critical that a defendant interested in filing an appeal get the help of an experienced criminal appellate attorney.

-The firm of Black Law, PLLC has the experience, heart and determination when it comes to representing clients on appeal, and other post-conviction forms of relief.
-Our firm’s criminal attorneys have over two decades of combined appellate experience.
+Black & Askerov has the experience, heart and determination that it takes to represent clients in criminal appeals and other post-conviction forms of relief.
+Our firm’s criminal attorneys have over three decades of combined appellate experience.
 Appeals aren’t just something they do, but they are something they do while surpassing expectations along the way.
 Contact the firm today and get the criminal defense that makes all the difference.